elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/topics/5-Interoperable-software.md

 ## Exercises

-* What promming languages do your research colleagues typically use?
+* What programming languages do your research colleagues typically use?
 Are they open?
 * What data formats are recommended within your organisation?
 Do they align with DANS?
 * How might a research software be 'locked' (untentionally or unintentionally) by the developer?

+---

+## Recommended reading

+* Dealing with software collapse [(Hinsen, 2019)](https://doi.org/10.1109/MCSE.2019.2900945)